Assessment design is fundamental to our goal of providing meaningful and engaging learning experiences for our students.

 Assessment PDF Resources

-If you would like CTL to run a workshop on assessment design please contact us.
+If you would like CTL to run a workshop on assessment please contact us.

-Recording from Workshop 1: Design efficient and effective rubrics
+Recorded Workshop 1 of 1 Design efficient and effective rubrics